75+ Amazing Pet Industry Stats (2024)

 Pet owners don’t lack options when it comes to feeding and rewarding their companions.
-There are currently 630 distinct pet food and treat brands, up 71% from 2011.
+The latest data suggests there are currently 630 distinct pet food and treat brands, up 71% from 2011.
 Between those brands, there are over 22,000 unique SKUs.

 Market experts are bullish on the pet grooming industry.
-They see it hitting $14.5 billion by 2025, with half of that revenue taking place in the United States.
+They see it hitting $14.46 billion by 2025, with half of that revenue is set to come from the United States.
 Shampoo and conditioner are predicted to be the leading products, with a 52% revenue share.

 30% of pet spending goes toward veterinarian care and products (Supermarket News)

-Searches for “vet telehealth” have increased by more than 99x over the past 5 years.
+Searches for “vet telehealth” have increased by 500% over the past 5 years.

-The market for exotic animal pet products is worth around $3 billion (Packaged Facts)
+The market for exotic animal pet products is worth $3.6 billion (Packaged Facts)